-As adhesions are likely to form after certain surgical procedures, adhesiolysis (surgical removal of adhesions) may be pointless, except to remedy serious problems such as bowel obstruction.
+As adhesions are likely to form after certain surgical procedures, open adhesiolysis may not be worthwhile, except to remedy serious problems such as bowel obstruction.

 In around 70 per cent of cases, the operation to remove the original adhesions will cause more adhesions to develop.
 Discuss the risks, benefits and alternatives to surgery thoroughly with your doctor before you make a decision.

 People with symptoms of adhesions may consider laparoscopic surgery.
 The advantage of this procedure is that only a small incision (cut) is required, which is why it is also known as 'keyhole surgery'.
 Laparoscopy is the preferred method for performing infertility surgery as there is a decreased risk of new adhesions forming.

 Laparoscopic adhesiolysis can significantly improve quality of life among women with chronic pelvic pain due to adhesions.
 This procedure shows similar results to more invasive forms of surgery when it comes to managing extensive adhesions.
 However, it can be time-consuming (the procedure may take two to four hours), technically difficult and involves some risk.

 Most women who choose to have laparoscopic adhesiolysis:

 - are discharged on the same day of the procedure

 - don't need to have major abdominal cuts (incisions)

 - experience minimal complications

 - return to full activity within one week of the procedure.